Philc90/DataStructurePractice/README.md

     - queue.Queue: this one is meant for concurrency

 ## Hash Map
-- use a built-in dictionary
+- use the built-in dictionary

 ## Set
 - initialize empty set: `s = set()`